tpltnt/html5-video-encoder/README.md

 ===================

 A shell script to automate video encoding for [HTML5](http://en.wikipedia.org/wiki/HTML5) to help people abandon Adobe Flash.
+If you want to do something with it, please respect the [MIT License](http://en.wikipedia.org/wiki/MIT_License) (see LICENSE.md).

 requirements
 ------------